-The project has been executed with a peak manpower of 6,296.
-This includes the resources and expertise of local contracting companies employed as subcontractors.
-Plant and equipment to the total value of US$ 130 Million has been used on the project.
 Resulting highway system is critical to Turkey’s future economic standing, providing the final link for freight and other road traffic between Istanbul, Turkey’s European port, and Ankara.
-The Ankara-Gerede Motorway demonstrates our ability to provide everything from crushed rock to sophisticated financing for successful completion to Client requirements.
+The Ankara-Gerede Motorway demonstrates ENKA’s ability to provide everything from crushed rock to sophisticated financing for successful completion to client requirements.

 Gerede-Ankara & Ankara Peripheral Motorway

 |Total Overpass||30 ea|

 |Total Fill||117 Million m³|

 |Total Drainage Pipe||450,000 m|